The Future Physician’s Guide to Prerequisites for Medical School

 The details can vary even further for medical schools that offer entrance paths for Canadian medical school candidates and international students who come from different education systems.

-St. George’s University (SGU), for instance, offers seven-year, six-year, and five-year pathways in addition to the standard four-year MD program.
+St. George’s University (SGU), for instance, offers seven-year, six-year, and five-year tracks in addition to the standard four-year MD program.
 This enables international medical students from the United Arab Emirates (UAE), India, Lebanon, Thailand, South Korea, and countless other countries to pursue a medical education.

 Even with all this in mind, it’s still important for pre-med students to have a solid foundation in math and science.
 You can expect the four subjects listed below to be included in the required courses for medical school.